 It is the job of the leader to foster Clarity, even though overall success of the business is a team effort.
 Clarity lays the foundation upon which the rest of your business is built.
 When you have clarity, everyone with the company understands the “Why” behind everything they do in the business.
 And when people are convinced of their purpose, they have a better understanding as to where to best focus their efforts.

-One of the challenges with smaller companies is that clarity is not always so easy to come by, especially during the early stages of a star-up company.
+One of the challenges with smaller companies is that clarity is not always so easy to come by, especially during the early stages of a start-up company.
 It’s amazing how many startups fail simply because they forgot to cover all of the bases during the planning stage.
-Key areas like marketing/sales, development, staffing, skills shortage, and funding should be part of your business plan from the start.
+Key areas like marketing/sales, business development, staffing, skills shortage, and funding should be part of your business plan from the start.
 If you’re always chasing down the next best thing and running with it — without validating that it’s aligned with your strategic plan — you’ll end up feeling unfulfilled and unaccomplished.
+You will also waste a lot of time which may lead to some form of regret later on.
 This is why having clarity that you gain through carefully defined goals is key to making the best decisions for your business.

 Why Clarity is so elusive